David-Reset/Concrete-Structures-Constructability-Framework/README.md

 - **Stable `id`** — every entry has a permanent `id`: a lowercase, hyphenated slug derived from the name (e.g. `"id": "drip-grooves-on-exposed-soffit-edges"`).
 This is the entry's permanent address — it appears in the entry's URL (`#dimId/id`) and is how other entries cross-reference it. **Once an entry is live, never change its `id`**, as doing so breaks shared links, bookmarks, and cross-references.
 The display `name` can change freely; the `id` should not.
 - **`location`** — `"location": {"country": "Australia", "state": "NSW"}`; use just `country` if the evidence applies nationally, or include `state` if it is region-specific.
+- **`evidenceSupport`** — optional but recommended for live entries.
+Use `level` as `low`, `medium`, or `high`, with a short `summary` explaining the rating.
+Example: `"evidenceSupport": {"level": "medium", "summary": "Supported by workflow literature and practical programme logic, but thresholds would benefit from further project examples."}`.
 - **Images** — place files in the `images/` folder with descriptive filenames and reference them as `"images/your-filename.jpg"`.
 Keep filenames unique (the review console warns you if a name is already in use).
 - Leave the `_processed` key alone — it belongs to the review console.